 Forests are of immense economic importance to us.
 For example, plantation forests provide humans with timber and wood, which is exported and used in all parts of the world.
 They also provide tourism income to inhabitants (people living in or close to forests) when people visit to see the best of nature.

-Climate control and atmosphere purification are key to human existence.
+Climate control and atmosphere purification are vital to human existence.
 Trees and soils help regulate atmospheric temperatures through a process called evapotranspiration.
-This helps to stabilize the climate.
-Additionally, they enrich the atmosphere by absorbing bad gases (for example CO2 and other greenhouse gases) and producing oxygen.
+It helps to stabilize the climate.
+Additionally, they enrich the atmosphere by absorbing toxic gases (such as CO2 and other greenhouse gases) and producing oxygen.
 Trees also help to remove air pollutants.

 Forests absorb the equivalent of roughly 2 billion tonnes of carbon dioxide each year.